Apollo and Daphne (Bernini)

-Apollo and Daphne is a life-sized Baroque marble sculpture by Italian artist Gian Lorenzo Bernini, executed between 1622 and 1625.
-Housed in the Galleria Borghese in Rome, the work depicts the climax of the story of Apollo and Daphne (Phoebus and Daphne) in Ovid's Metamorphoses.
+Apollo and Daphne is a life-sized marble sculpture by the Italian artist Gian Lorenzo Bernini, which was executed between 1622 and 1625.
+It is regarded as one of the artistic marvels of the Baroque age.
+The statue is housed in the Galleria Borghese in Rome, along with several other examples of the artist's most important early works.
+The sculpture depicts the climax of the story of Apollo and Daphne (Phoebus and Daphne), as written in Ovid's Metamorphoses, wherein the nymph Daphne escapes Apollo's advances by transforming into a laurel tree.

 History

-The sculpture was the last of a number of artworks commissioned by Cardinal Scipione Borghese, early in Bernini's career.
-Apollo and Daphne was commissioned after Borghese had given an earlier work of his patronage, Bernini's The Rape of Proserpina, to Cardinal Ludovico Ludovisi.
+Apollo and Daphne was the last of a number of important works commissioned by Cardinal Scipione Borghese from Gian Lorenzo Bernini that helped to define Baroque sculpture.
+Thereafter, Bernini served a succession of popes.
+Apollo and Daphne was commissioned after Borghese had given an important work of his patronage, Bernini's The Rape of Proserpina (1621–22), to Cardinal Ludovico Ludovisi.
+Through this generous gesture, Borghese hoped to ingratiate himself to the favored nephew of the new pope, Gregory XV.